H43X/Selenium-Version/README.md

 **This is the source code for the fireliker tool automation.**

+**Nyumat: I tried to keep this documentation as non-programmer legible as possible for some of you that aren't fluent coders yet.

 What this code does is takes your Tik Tok username and goes onto a Web App which can give you up to 1000 views per 5 minutes.

 >Don't worry, we're working on better and faster ways to get views.